Baker Center (Austin, Texas): Baker Junior High School

 In the late 1930s, federal aid was lent to the school, which was used to create a large rear addition.
 As a result of the expansion, the school now served elementary and middle school-aged pupils.
 The district then renamed the school to reflect this.

 Baker Junior High School was renovated in 1958 and 1961 in an effort to modernize the building, as well as to accommodate the growing population of Hyde Park.
 The school's "Band Building" was established during the renovations.

 W. R. Robbins High School

-The Baker Junior High School was converted into an Alternative High School in 1980.
+The Baker Junior High School was converted into an Alternative High School in 1980, on account of there being a lack of children to attend the school.
 W. R. Robbins closed in 1995.

 Austin ISD building

 After the closing of W. R. Robbins, the school became the administrative headquarters for Austin ISD.

 During this period, the building was used as a filming location for the TV shows, "Friday Night Lights" and "Walker, Texas Red", as a school in both cases.

 In 2016, in the wake of budget cuts, the district put the Baker School on the real estate market.
 They had previously suggested selling the school in 2011.

 Austin ISD asked that any buyers use the building for educational purposes.

 In 2017, the school's gymnasium was converted into an art venue named the "Rosette".
 It has been used primarily as a performance space for Austin Classical Guitar.